FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Returning-Data.md

+---
+sidebar_position: 3
+title: Returning FHE Data
+description: Sealing & Decryption - how data from a contract is returned
+---

 # Decryption & Sealing

 When an app wants to read some piece of encrypted data from a Fhenix smart contract, that data must be converted from its encrypted form on chain to an encryption that the app can read and the user can decrypt.